plutomi/plutomi/README.md

 ![infra](./images/infra.png)

-## TODO make anote about not running the API locally in docker because it takes too long?

 ## Motivation

 Having worked at a company that needed to recruit thousands of contractors every month, improving our acquisition flow at that scale became a challenge.
 Many processes had to be done manually because there just wasn't an API available for it.
 We often hit limits and had to work around them with a myriad of webhooks, queues, and batch jobs to keep things running smoothly.
 It would have benefited us to have an open platform to contribute to and build upon and this project is [my](https://www.linkedin.com/in/joswayski/) attempt to do just that.
-PS you do not need cloudfalre, you can use S3 just fine.
-I chose to use it because it's much cheaper on egress. and create a cache rule to cache buckets like

-docker buildx build --platform linux/amd64,linux/arm64 -t your_image_name:tag --load .
---push if you want to push to docker hub

-ignore TTL and cache for a long time

 ## Summary

-## TODO to build api for Mac -> Ubuntu linux docker build -. -t plutomi/api --platform linux/amd64

-### Also building might take a long time, you might want to use --watch instead in dev mode

 You can create `applications` which people can apply to.
 An application can be anything from a job, a location for a delivery company, or a program like a summer camp.